THE ECC SUSTAINABILITY STANDARD

 The ECC Certification program is the successor to the most widely specified environmental certification program for composite wood products in the world—CPA’s Environmentally Preferable Product (EPP) Certification Program, the first such program accredited by the American National Standards Institute (ANSI).
 Similarly, CPA will administer the ECC Certification Program as a third party certification agency accredited to ISO/IEC Guide 65 by ANSI.

-Look for the ECC-certified logo and/or other identifying mark on packaging, panel unit bundles, commercial documents, or other informational materials when purchasing composite panels or products made with them.
+Look for the ECC-certified logo and/or other identifying mark on packaging, panel unit bundles, commercial documents, or other informational materials when purchasing composite panels.

 COMPOSITE PANEL ASSOCIATION

 The Composite Panel Association (CPA), a nonprofit 501(c)(6) organization founded in 1960, represents the North American composite wood panel and decorative surfaces industries on technical, standards, regulatory, quality assurance and product acceptance matters.
-CPA also operates the ITCC, an internationally-accredited Third Party Certifier (TPC), and the first in the world to be approved by the California Air Resources Board (CARB) for formaldehyde emissions testing and certification of composite panels.
+CPA also operates the Grademark Certification Program, an accredited Third Party Certifier (TPC), and the first in the world to be approved by the California Air Resources Board (CARB) for formaldehyde emissions testing and certification of composite panels.

 The Composite Panel Association is committed to advancing and certifying the sustainability of industry products for residential, commercial and industrial uses.